chumager/promise-helpers/README.md

 ```
 ### uncatch.

-Sometimes you just want to pass through the result, and doesn't care for errors because the receiver take care.
+Sometimes you just want to pass through the result, and don't care for errors because the receiver take care.

 Signature:
 ```js